 CSIR has also developed a large variety of farm and industrial equipment and machinery, including tractors, harvesters, oil expellers, fluidized bed dryers, tea plucking machine, and robots for sea bed mining etc.

-This sector is served mainly by: the National Geophysical Research Institute (NGRI), Hyderabad; Central Mining Research Institute (CMRI), Dhanbad; Central Fuel Research Institute (CFRI), Dhanbad; National Metallurgical Laboratory (NML), Jamshedpur; Regional Research Laboratories at Bhubaneswar, Jorhat and Thiruvananthapuram; Central Electrochemical Research Institute (CECRI), Karaikudi; and Central Mechanical Engineering Research Institute (CMERI), Durgapur.
+This sector is served mainly by: the National Geophysical Research Institute (NGRI), Hyderabad; Central Institute of Mining and Fuel Research (CIMFR), Dhanbad; National Metallurgical Laboratory (NML), Jamshedpur; Institute of Minerals and Meterials Technology (IMMT), Bhubaneswar; North-East Institute of Science and Technology (NEIST), Jorhat; National Institute for Interdisciplinary Science and Technology (NIIST), Thiruvananthapuram; Central Electrochemical Research Institute (CECRI), Karaikudi; and Central Mechanical Engineering Research Institute (CMERI), Durgapur.

 |Labs||Areas of Core Competence|

 |National Metallurgical Laboratory (NML, Jamshedpur)||Mineral processing and engineering including characterization of ores, minerals and products, beneficiation of ores, minerals and recovery of values from industrial wastes, agglomeration of ore fines and concentrates, flotation and electro flotation, mechano-chemical activation of minerals; pyro, hydro and electro-metallurgical processes of metal extraction, gainful utilization of natural resources and solid waste management and metal casting and forming and alloy development.|